Boundedness of hyperbolic varieties: Introduction

 \subsection{Organization}

-In Sections \ref{sec:hyperbolicity}, \ref{sec:pseudomericback}, and \ref{sec:backgroundBerkovich}, we recall background on various notions of hyperbolicity, pseudo-metric induced topologies, and Berkovich spaces, respectively.
-We note that Section \ref{sec:backgroundBerkovich} contains material on non-Archimedean normal families and non-Archimedean Hilbert schemes.
-In Section \ref{sec:metrizability}, we discuss the work of Escassut \cite[Chapter 34]{Escassut_UltrametricBanach} concerning the metrizability of $K$-affinoid spaces,.
+In Sections \ref{sec:hyperbolicity}, \ref{sec:pseudomericback}, and \ref{sec:backgroundBerkovich}, we recall background on various notions of hyperbolicity, pseudo-metric induced topologies, length spaces, and Berkovich spaces, respectively.
+We note that Section \ref{sec:backgroundBerkovich} contains material on weakly analytic morphisms and non-Archimedean Hilbert schemes.
+In Section \ref{sec:metrizability}, we recall work concerning the metrizability of $K$-affinoid spaces.

 The new constructions of our work appear in the later sections.
-First, in Section \ref{sec:pseudo}, we define our non-Archimedean Kobayashi pseudo-metric on a constant $K$-analytic space $X_K^{\an}$ and define the notion of a $K$-Lea hyperbolic $K$-analytic space.
-Next, we describe the vanishing of our non-Archimedean Kobayashi pseudo-metric on a variety admitting a polarized dynamical system and prove \autoref{xthm:LeaimpliesBrody} in Section \ref{sec:vanishing}.
+First, in Section \ref{sec:pseudo}, we define our non-Archimedean Kobayashi pseudo-metric on a constant $K$-analytic variety $X_K^{\an}$ and define the notion of a $K$-Lea hyperbolic $K$-analytic space.

+In Section \ref{sec:nonArchBarth}, we prove \autoref{xthm:LeaimpliesBarthintro}, which is a non-Archimedean analogue of a result of Barth, and next in Section \ref{sec:vanishing}, we describe the vanishing of our non-Archimedean Kobayashi pseudo-metric on a variety which admitting a polarized dynamical system and prove \autoref{xthm:LeaimpliesBrody}.
 This result may be viewed as the non-Archimedean analogue of several vanishing results concerning the Kobayashi pseudo-metric.

-The proof of our main theorems appear in the last three sections.
-We begin in Section \ref{sec:nonArchBarth} with a proof of \autoref{xthm:LeaimpliesBarthintro}.
-In Section \ref{sec:proofLeaHyper}, we prove \autoref{xthm:HyperbolicImpliesLeaIntro}, which involves showing that certain families of analytic morphisms from particular basic tubes to our constant $K$-analytic space are normal.
-We conclude in Section \ref{sec:proofmain} with a proof of \autoref{xthm:main1} and the various corollaries.
+The proof of our main theorems appear in the last two sections.
+In Section \ref{sec:proofLeaHyper}, we prove \autoref{xthm:HyperbolicImpliesLeaIntro} by showing that when every integral subvariety of $X$ is of general type, $X_K^{\an}$ is $K$-Lea hyperbolic, and we conclude in Section \ref{sec:proofmain} with a proof of \autoref{xthm:main1} and the various corollaries by the methods outlined above.